Click on the links below to jump to a specific term. Otherwise, scroll down to read them all.

 Survivors of sexual violence can suffer a significant degree of physical and emotional trauma during, immediately after, and over a considerable time period after the rape.
 They can experience nightmares, fear of being alone, fear of physical contact and sex, and possibly eating, sleeping, and menstrual pattern disruption, much like veterans experience Post Traumatic Stress Syndrome (PTSD) after returning from a warzone.
 To heal, survivors should not blame themselves.
 They should seek support from family, friends, counselors, and/or support groups.

 A term for someone who knows a friend or family member’s story of interpersonal violence.
 Most of us are secondary survivors – approximately 80% of Carolina students know someone who has experienced sexual assault, abusive relationships, or stalking.
 Don’t blame yourself for many of the feelings you have after learning that someone close to you has been abused.
 Sadness, confusion, anger, helplessness, fear, guilt, disappointment, shock, anxiety, desperation, and compassion are all common reactions for survivors AND their loved ones.
 Being aware of these emotions will ultimately help you better understand the survivor’s experience and be more supportive.
+Secondary survivors may want to seek support from any on or off campus resources.

 (see: Victim) A term used for someone who has experienced the crime and trauma of interpersonal violence.
 Often used instead of “victim,” particularly when someone is healing or empowered after the violence.
 Most people do not like to think of themselves as victims in any way, and it can be empowering for a survivor to refer to themselves as a “survivor” instead.